paladin-t/beprofiler/README.md

 Setup:

 1. Clone this repository
-2. Open this project directly or import it to your own projects with [Bitty Engine](https://github.com/paladin-t/bitty/), "libs" is all what you need
+2. Open "src" directly or import it to your own projects with [Bitty Engine](https://github.com/paladin-t/bitty/), "src/libs" is all what you need
 3. See code and comments for details

 Code: